flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 LDAP services are used in a lot of companies and institutions around the world to manage their user accounts and rights in a central place.

-With LDAP and this boilerplate, you will be able to develop corporate-ready service AND avoid yourself the trouble of developing registration / password forgotten / change password / profile update code.
+With this boilerplate, you will be able to develop corporate-ready services AND avoid yourself the troubles of developing registration / password forgotten / change password / profile update code.

+## Left TODO

+- Create the front-end part
+- Create a `prod.docker-compose.yml` file that :
+  - Uses NGINX with SSL
+  - Builds & serves the front-end
+  - Disables Swagger UI for the API
+- Improve Docker networks security between containers
+- Add LDAPS (secure LDAP) support